-coastal strip around Karachi-Winder-Hub and Hyderabad-Dhabeji-Nooriabad, and Northern Corridor from Lahore-Faisalabad to Peshawar-are home to thousands of cottage industries.
+Hyderabad-Dhabeji-Nooriabad, and Northern Corridor from Lahore-Faisalabad to Peshawar-are home to thousands of cottage industries.
 The clusters should be dynamic and introduce new and better products, and processes should be based on technological innovation.
 The cottage industry, small traders, agro-processing and services should be encouraged involving those who are vulnerable such as women, intervening into marginalised and poor localities.
-76 livelihood initiatives will help develop family-run enterprises.
+76 on Balochistan, industries Focusing small particularly the cottage industries provide an entry point for the poverty reduction programme.
+PPAF's livelihood initiatives will help develop family-run enterprises.
 This will offer skills training to the workers, trigger supply chains by using local raw materials, develop rural-urban linkages, promote region specific specialisation, and offer an important opportunity for reducing poverty and regional inequality.

-Focusing on Balochistan, small industries particularly the cottage industries provide an entry point for the poverty reduction programme.
-PPAF's a variety of elements, especially worker proficiency in technology application and operation of advanced machinery.
+Improved technology means technological innovation coupled with enhanced skill set.
+The CPEC in its plans has outlined the development of a Technical and Vocational Institute at Gwadar.
+PPAF will also map training institutes along the CPEC route to consequently link communities with these training facilities.
+Training of this nature can include a variety of elements, especially worker proficiency in technology application and operation of advanced machinery.
 This will enhance the skill set of the otherwise industrially inept population of Balochistan, rendering them more proficient and capable.
 They will hence not only be able to find jobs in their vicinities but gain from countrywide employment opportunities as well.